cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What is cyber~Auction?

 ### Have you even tested this?
+Yes, we have.
+There have been numerous private and public tesnets.
+In fact, as of now, we are still testing the protocl.

 ### Does it work?
+Yes.
+It works exactly as described in our documentation.

 ### Can you explain what are EUL / GOL tokens?
+They are both testnet tokens.
+EUL is the testing equivalent of CYB and GOL of THC.

 ### What's chaingear?